Hiking jewel of the desert, Camelback

 I have been hiking Camelback and Piestewa Peak for years.
 Throughout the years the subject of chit chat along the trail remains the same.
 Somebody is usually talking about their best time up or asking you the same.
 Many debate if Camelback or Piestewa is tougher.
 The Echo Canyon Summit Trail is only slightly longer than the Piestewa Peak Summit Trail.
 The trail itself is very different.
 Piestewa Peak is easier on the knees with shorter steps but the trail is extremely jagged in sections.
 Camelback is smoother with large boulders and less defined in some areas.
 Lack of parking helps thin out the crowds.

-make the steps leading up to the first saddle.
+From the trailhead a 2014 reroute leads up to the first saddle.
+It follows the natural contours and is easy on your knees.
 Be on the lookout for sprinters coming down.
 Nasty falls along this stretch do occur.
 I should probably mention running like a wild goose on any trail is not recommended.
 Beautiful views

 to the east unfold at the saddle.
 Prime viewing is just before sunrise.
 From first saddle, the trail turns a sharp right, south.
 Hiking along a massive undercut wall

 beside you, a microhabitat is passed.
 The shaded environment supports vegetation such as resurrection plant and thick grasses.
 After another small series of railroad tie steps the most difficult section is encountered.
 Two consecutive steep slope